nonomal/teleport/rfd/0127-encrypted-session-recordings.md

 `session_recording_config.encryption.rotated_keys` to query keys from the configured keystore.
 The key IDs are cached by a fingerprint of their public keys and and the active public keys are written to the `session_recording_config.status.encryption_keys` list.
+A fingerprint in the context of this RFD is a base64 encoded `SHA256` hash of the public key in PKIX ASN.1 DER form.
 The auth server will refresh its keys whenever it's notified of `session_recording_config` changes and also periodically to capture any new keys created with the same labels.

 It's important to note that historical recordings will only be accessible if all auth servers have access to the correct keys.
 It is the responsibility of